Fraquia/ADM-HW4/README.md

 - Vedat Katirci (@vedatk67)
 - Laura Kerber

-In this repository you four python's files where developed from scratch some popular algorithms:
+In this repository you can find four python's files where developed from scratch some popular algorithms:

 1. **hashing_lib.py** : where we developed an hashing functions
 2. **sorting_lib.py** : where we developed sorting algorithms for number and letters